Abdominal Aortic Aneurysm (AAA)

 Follow-up care for AAA

-After surgery for an abdominal aortic aneurysm, the team at Lehigh Valley Institute for Surgical Excellence is here to help you recover.
+After surgery for an abdominal aortic aneurysm, the team at the Heart and Vascular Institute is here to help you recover.
 Rehabilitation is an important part of your recovery.
 You will benefit from an individualized program of supervised exercise and health education.